deplatt/GrinNet/Written Reports/milestone-2-report.md

 In the process of deciding on this, I looked at some online tutorials on integrating Firebase and asked some basic questions about it with a friend who has used it before in full-stack app development.

 ### Anthony
+In developing the app, one of the key decisions we had to make was selecting the frontend.
+We needed a framework that would not only deliver a user-friendly interface but also support cross-platform functionality.
+After looking at our options, we narrowed it down to two main contenders: React Native and Flutter.

+Ultimately, we decided to go with Flutter for our frontend development.
+One of the driving factors behind this choice was the simplicity of its syntax, which made it easier to learn on our tight schedule.
+The syntax is also pretty similar to Java, which we already know how to code in.

+We will be installing the Flutter extension on vscode.